mormond/CommercialMarketplaceLab/lab3-offertype.md

+# Lab 3: Selecting your Offer Type

-# Introduction
+## Introduction

-Now you understand some of the key terminology and characteristics of the different offer types, it's time to determine which is best suited for your solution.
+Now we are familiar with some of the key terminology and characteristics of the different offer types, it's time to determine which offer type is best suited for your solution.

 ## Selecting Your Offer Type